lanavasilieva/Syberry-Academy-Test-Task-For-Developers/intervals.md

 To show you how to work with accidentals, let's **find P5 (5th degree, 7 semitones) from A#**: <br>
 As in a previous example, find the 5th degree from A, ignoring '#': <br>
 (A B C D E) - E is the 5th note from A (and from A#). <br>
-Now count semitones: from A# to B - 1 semitone, from B to C - 1 semitone. from C to  D - 2 semitones, from D to E - 2 semitones.
+Now count semitones: from A# to B - 1 semitone, from B to C - 1 semitone, from C to  D - 2 semitones, from D to E - 2 semitones.
 1 + 1 + 2 + 2 = 6 semitones.
 We need to add just one semitone by adding #: E# <br>
 **At P5 distance from A# is the note E#**. <br>

 **Example** <br>